Perturbative calculation of field space entanglement entropy: Example: mass-mixing scalars

 In \cite{Mollabashi:2014qfa}, this entanglement entropy was calculated using non-perturbative methods, and for $d=2$ an approximation to the exact result found was, in our notation, proportional to $\frac{-g^2 \log g^2}{(m_1+m_2)^2}$, the same form as the leading logarithmic contribution we found above. \\

 The most notable feature of this result is that it is \emph{finite} (per unit volume)\footnote{For other models, the field entanglement entropy should naively have the same divergence as the two-vertex vacuum graph that is its leading contribution}, and should remain so for $d<4$.
-That the entropy scales with volume is to be expected: unlike the more commonly studied spatial entanglement entropy, in which the leading contribution is from short-range interactions across the surface separating two regions, here the ``surface'' of interaction is the whole of $d$-dimensional space.
+That the entropy scales with volume is to be expected: unlike the more commonly studied spatial entanglement entropy, in which the leading contribution is from short-range interactions across the surface separating two regions, here the ``surface'' of interaction is the whole of $d$-dimensional space. \cite{Xu:2011gn} finds the same scaling in conformal field theories.